Our Next 'Happy MBA' Starts in September

 I once asked a panel of Deans of MBA programmes why they focused so much on strategy and finance and not so much on people.
 The response from Roger Martin, then Dean of the Rotman School of Management, was "we do the easy stuff."

-Our Level 7 Senior Leadership programme, which I like to call the 'Happy MBA', is different.
+Our Level 7 Senior Leadership Apprenticeship programme, the equivalent of a post-graduate degree or MBA, is different.
 It is focused on people and how you create trust-based organisations where people can truly fulfil their potential.

 Hi, we are Happy